LambdaHack/LambdaHack/PLAYING.md

 LambdaHack is a small dungeon crawler illustrating the roguelike game engine library also called LambdaHack.
-Playing the game involves walking around the dungeon, alone or in a party of fearless adventurers, jumping between levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
+Playing the game involves walking around the dungeon, alone or in a party of fearless adventurers, gaining access to new levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
 The bloodthirsty monsters do the same, intelligence allowing, while tirelessly chasing the noble heroes